magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 **Run**

-1. Copy the generated `kernel8.img` file to the `boot` partition of your Raspberry Pi flash card and delete `kernel7.img` as well as any other `kernel*.img` files that be present on your SD card.
-Make sure you left all other files in the boot partition untouched (see [43](https://github.com/s-matyukevich/raspberry-pi-os/issues/43) and [158](https://github.com/s-matyukevich/raspberry-pi-os/issues/158) issues for details)
+1. Copy the generated `kernel8.img` file to the `boot` partition of your Raspberry Pi flash card and delete `kernel7.img` as well as any other `kernel*.img` files on your SD card.
+Make sure you left all other files in the boot partition untouched (see [43](https://github.com/s-matyukevich/raspberry-pi-os/issues/43) and [158](https://github.com/s-matyukevich/raspberry-pi-os/issues/158) issues for details).
-1. Modify the `config.txt` file as described in the previous section.
+1. Modify the `config.txt` file as described above.
 1. Connect the USB-to-TTL serial cable as described in the [Prerequisites](../Prerequisites.md).
 1. Power on your Raspberry Pi.
 1. Open your terminal emulator.
 You should be able to see the `Hello, world!` message there.

+**Aside (optional): prepare the SD card from scratch (w/o Raspbian)**

-Note that the sequence of steps described above asumes that you have Raspbian installed on your SD card.
-It is also posible to run the RPi OS using an empty SD card.
+The steps above assume that you have Raspbian installed on your SD card.
+It is also possible to run the RPi OS using an empty SD card.

 1. Prepare your SD card:
     * Use an MBR partition table